-Da ata Sources Data Requirements

-• Facility survey site visits to facilities being studied Physical counts of usable and unusable items Automated system, stock ledger, bin card, or other recording instrument on which stock balances are Quantity of product wasted due to expiry and damage Quantity of all stock.
+Da ita Sources Data Requirements • Facility survey site visits to facilities being studied Physical counts of usable and unusable items Quantity of product wasted due to expiry and damageQuantity of all stock. • Automated system, stock ledger, bin card, or other recording instrument on which stock balances are maintained. -

-maintained.